 The user on the right has his feet pulled slightly underneath his desk chair.
 This is another poor posture example that requires constant activation of the hamstring muscles.
 He has his knees bent way too much, which overextends his quadricep muscles.
 Holding this sitting posture for long periods of time will shorten the hamstrings, while lengthening the quadriceps.
 All of those muscles will be overused and inflexible.
 In this case, a foot rest would eliminate a lot of this repetitive strain.

-One Flat Foot and another is Pulled Underneath the Chair
+One Foot Flat on the Floor and Another Foot is Pulled Underneath the Office Chair

-This user has one foot flat on the floor, while the other foot is pulled underneath his office chair.
+This user in the below image has one foot flat on the floor, while the other foot is pulled underneath his office chair.
 This will cause a terrible muscle imbalance between the 2 legs.
 Anytime a user pulls feet under the office chair, it causes overuse of the hamstring and overextension of the quadricep.
 Even if it is just one foot, while the other foot is correctly flat on the floor.

-This is a good posture example of the user keeping both feet flat on the floor.
+Regarding the image below, this is a good posture example of the user keeping both feet flat on the floor.
 He has his knees bent in a comfortable, neutral position.
 This will definitely minimize foot pain.

-The user on the left has his feet flat on the floor.
+In the below image, the user on the left has his feet flat on the floor.
 However, his hip level and elbow level are too low.
 Raise your chair in this situation, until your elbow level is slightly above the desk.
 If the new height of your chair lifts your feet off the ground, a footrest is necessary.
 Otherwise, it could cause foot pain and joint dysfunction in the ankles and knees.

 The user on the right is using good posture for the most part.
 However, he has his arms extended a little too much in my opinion.
 This will cause chronic internal shoulder rotation and joint dysfunction.
 It will also cause overextension, tension and pain on the muscles in the upper back.
 I would pull my chair closer to my desk so I didn’t have to reach as far forward to use the keyboard and mouse.